The Importance of Live Streaming Funerals

 Some families choose:

-live streaming for those who cannot attend
+Live streaming for those who cannot attend on the day

-These options can complement each other.
+These options complement each other.
 The live stream ensures that nobody misses the service on the day, while a film, photographs or tribute slideshow provide something tangible to keep, share and revisit in the future.

 Is Live Streaming Always the Right Choice?

 Live streaming will not be right for every funeral, and it is important to decide based on what feels appropriate for your family and for the person who has died.
-Some families feel strongly that the service should be private and prefer not to have cameras present at all; others may choose only a recording without a live stream, or a small, invitation‑only stream.
+Some families feel strongly that the service should be private and prefer not to have cameras present at all; others may choose only a recording without a live stream, or a small invitation-only stream.

-Questions that can help you decide include:
+Questions that can help you decide:

-• Are there important people who simply cannot attend in person?
+Are there important people who simply cannot attend in person?

-• Would live streaming help those people feel included, or might it feel uncomfortable?
+Would live streaming help those people feel included, or might it feel uncomfortable?

-• Are there particular parts of the service you would want, or not want, streamed?
+Are there particular parts of the service you would want, or not want, streamed?

-• How do you feel about the service being recorded and kept?
+How do you feel about the service being recorded and kept?